danielkari95/nhl-game-prediction/README.md

-# How accurately can we predict the result of an NHL game using play-by-play data?
+# The better team always wins - or does it?
+A study to understand how random chance affects the outcome ofan ice hockey game

 This analysis is for my master's thesis.